carlfranklin/LogicGame/README.md

 </script>
 ```

-Create the Help Modal.
+Create the Help Modal component.
 Add the following file to the *Shared* folder:

 *HelpModal.razor*: